“Intromission and Allegory”

 8) A substitute clone team (ECB-19-Bhiraj-8-117303, i.e. “Team Bhiraj-8”) performed the later public appearances and exploits attributed officially to “Team Bhiraj-4”.

-9) The quiet leaking of this “classical story” by an anonymous Mission Controller could -if understood- have become the first step in the still-ongoing Equal Rights For Clones debate, and not the asteroid miners’ riot of 1284.
+9) That the quiet leaking of this “classical story” by an anonymous Mission Controller could -if understood- have become the first step in the still-ongoing Equal Rights For Clones debate, and not the much later asteroid miners’ riot of 1284.

 As discussed in section 7.5.2, adjusting Ascendancy culture to link this story with (a) its allegorical meaning and (b) the disturbing fate of Team Bhiraj would not be difficult.